as-ideas/oil/README.md

 | default_to_optin | Signal opt-in to vendors while still displaying the Opt-In layer to the end user | false
 | advanced_settings_purposes_default | All purposes in the advanced settings layer should be activated by default | false

-### Labels
+### Locale object

-Labels should be a part of your configuration object `locale`.
-The locale object must contain at least "localeId" and "version" along with the labels in the `texts` property.
-LocaleId and version will be stored in the consent information for the user so we can keep track of which explicit text version consent has been given.
-There are three options to insert labels into your application:
+The locale object must contain at least "localeId" and "version" along with the localized texts in the `texts` property.
+LocaleId and version will be stored with the consent cookie so we can keep track of which explicit text version consent was granted for.
+There are three options to pass a locale configuration into your application:

 * Store your locale object as 'locale' in the oil.js configuration (lowest priority)